FirelyTeam/firely-docs/vonk/overview.rst

 * Fill in your licensefile.
 * Adjust the processing pipeline by trimming it down (excluding certain plugins) or extending it with extra plugins.

 Besides configuration of the settings, Vonk features an Administration API that allows you to configure the so-called Conformance Resources that drive parsing, serialization, validation and terminology.
-The Administration API is pre-filled with all the StructureDefinitions, Searchparameters, CodeSystems and ValueSets that come with the FHIR Specification.
+The Administration API is pre-filled with Conformance Resources such as the StructureDefinitions, Searchparameters, CodeSystems and ValueSets that come with the FHIR Specification.
 Beyond that you can use the Administration API to make Vonk aware of:

 * Custom profiles, e.g. national or institutional restrictions on the standard FHIR resources.
 * Custom resources: you can even define resources beyond those in FHIR and they are treated as if they were standard FHIR resources.